twolfson/hack-and-tell-spritesmith/outline.md

 Title slide
 - Spritesmith
-- Include link to slides, github, and twitter [todo: github link]
+- Include link to slides, github, and twitter

 What is a sprite?
 - Show nyan cat.
 If you are familiar with this, disregard it.